ViniciusPilan/ph-gen-app/README.md

 - If frontend wants to change the current phrase, backend will get a random phrase from database and set that into cache.

 ### Database
 Uses PostgreSQL.
 In both Kubernetes and Docker, I created with persistent volumes.
-As the application is not able to write data via the Rest APi, we need to use the adminer to execute SQL commands.
+For Docker approach, the database will start with the table and some test values inserted.
+For Kubernetes, the database will start clean (necessary adminer to create the table and to insert the lines).

 ```sql
 CREATE TABLE IF NOT EXISTS phrases (